archlinux/archinstall/docs/cli_parameters/config/disk_config.rst

         ├── boot       (/dev/sda1)
         └── home       (/dev/sda3)

-Runing ``archinstall --conf your.json --silent`` where the above JSON is configured.
+Running ``archinstall --conf your.json --silent`` where the above JSON is configured.
 The disk will be left alone — and a working system will be installed to the above folders and mountpoints will be translated into the installed system.

 .. note::